Vabbajack-Sandvich/Easy-Cut/README.md

 From there you can copy and paste the commands in to a batch file in the same directory as your mp4 files and run it to make the cuts.

-The way it makes the cuts is by leaving the orginal file alone, but generating new files at the specified times.

-This allows for easy editing by deleting the unwanted sections and then concatting them all.

-All without having to open a project editor of some kind, or save a new project directory, or fight filters or fight effects or anything else GUI related.

-This just simply cuts the video in to new files with a batch file you generated with a few button clicks and pausing the player cursor where you want a cut.